Automation Overview

 Webjobs

-Background jobs that run continuously or on schedule.
-Webjobs are ideal for:
+Webjobs run continuously or on a schedule.
+They are built for:

 See Webjobs for details.